athos00/sta101_fa22_website/content/projects/final-project.md

 Watch the group’s video, then click “Reply” to post a question for the group.
 You may not post a question that’s already been asked on the discussion thread.
 Additionally, the question should be (i) substantive (i.e. it shouldn’t be “Why did you use a bar plot instead of a pie chart”?), (ii) demonstrate your understanding of the content from the course, and (iii) relevant to that group’s specific presentation, i.e demonstrating that you’ve watched the presentation.

-Questions must be posted by Friday August 5.
+Questions must be posted by Thursday December 15.

-This portion of the project will be assessed individually
+This portion of the project will be assessed individually.

 ## Tip